 Is your mailbox beginning to fill with those colorful and tempting seed catalogs?
-According to the Direct Gardening Association, January is National Mail Order Gardening Month, and oh what temptations those catalogs hold for us.
-For those of us in colder climates, it’s the time when we can sit by the fire or a sunny window and dream of spring and gardens to come (and be envious of those who can start planting soon!).
+Oh,what temptations those catalogs hold for us.
+For those of us in colder climates, it’s the time when we can sit by the fire or a sunny window and dream of spring and gardens to come (and be envious of those who have already started to plant!)

 The big question for me is not “if” I buy anything from the catalogs, but “what” to buy and who to buy from.
-Although local garden centers carry a good supply of plants and seeds, mail order gardening companies generally carry wider selections.
+Although local garden centers carry a good supply of plants and seeds, mail order gardening companies, including online options, generally carry wider selections.
 Over the years, I’ve created a short list of tips that you might find helpful as you do your spring planning.

 Who to buy from . . .

 Before buying from a gardening catalog that I’m not familiar with, I always check with The Garden Watchdog from Dave’s Garden.
 This is a free, comprehensive online directory of gardening resources and companies.
 Here gardeners share their own mail order experiences and opinions regarding the quality, price and service each company provides.
 You can do an alphabetical search by company and with that you’ll see how many positive, negative or neutral reviews the company’s had.
 The site administrators work hard to make certain that all comments – both good and bad – are genuine.

-One of the companies that is consistently in the top 30 most highly rated is Easy to Grow Bulbs which is part of Willow Creek Gardens, the only mail order company licensed to sell Flower Carpet roses and Volcano phlox.
+One of the companies that is consistently in the top 30 most highly rated is Easy to Grow Bulbs, the only mail order company licensed to sell Flower Carpet roses.
 Be sure to check out the other companies that appear on the Garden Watchdog’s Top 30 list!

 If you’re confused about any of the jargon used in gardening catalogs, this piece on Learning to Speak Garden Catalog by Marie Iannotti may help.